exratione/protractor-selenium-server-vagrant/README.md

 protractor protractor.conf.phantomjs.js
 ```

-The test Protractor configuration files launch the Express server before tests
+These Protractor configuration files launch the Express server before tests
 run and then shut it down afterwards.
-This is neither a common nor recommended
+This is neither common nor recommended
-approach to end to end testing, but it is helpful here.
+as an approach to end to end testing, but it is helpful here.

 ## Notes

+### Provisioning is Slow

 Bringing up a new server is a lengthy provisioning process.
 Many packages are
 required to install Chromium and Firefox on a headless server, and this can take